-For humans, entire process of spermatogenesis takes 74 days within including the transport on ductal system, it takes 3 months.
+For humans, the entire process of spermatogenesis takes 74 days within including the transport on the ductal system, it takes 3 months.
 Testes produce 200 to 300 million sperms daily.

-A sertoli cell or sustentacular cell is a 'nurse' cell of the testes that provide nutrition to developing sperms.
-FSH receptor are present on sertoli cell.
-FSH is released by pitutatory gland and stimulate the proliferation of sertoli cell.
+A Sertoli cell or sustentacular cell is a 'nurse' cell of the testes that provide nutrition to developing sperms.
+FSH receptor is present on the Sertoli cell.
+FSH is released by the pituitary gland and stimulates the proliferation of the Sertoli cell.
 This is the main factor behind the enlargement of testis during puberty.
 Sertoli cells also act as phagocytes, consuming the residual cytoplasm during spermatogenesis.

 Sertoli cells secrete the following substances:

-- Anti-Müllerian hormone (AMH) :– Secreted during the early stages of embryonic development.
-AMH regress the mullerian duct in male.
+Anti-Müllerian hormone (AMH):–Secreted during the early stages of embryonic development.
+AMH regress the Mullerian duct in the male.

-- Inhibin and activins :– Secreted after puberty, and work together to regulate FSH secretion.
-The inhibin inhibit the secretion of FSH and the activins as the name suggest activates the secretion of FSH.
+Inhibin and activins:–Secreted after puberty, and work together to regulate FSH secretion.
+The inhibin inhibits the secretion of FSH and the activins as the name suggest activates the secretion of FSH.

-- Androgen binding protein (Testosterone binding globulin)– This protein binds with the testosterone and increase testosterone concentration in the vicinity of seminiferous tubules.
+Androgen binding protein (Testosterone binding globulin)–This protein binds with the testosterone and increases testosterone concentration in the vicinity of seminiferous tubules.
 The increased concentration stimulate spermatogenesis.

-- The Ets related molecule (ERM transcription factor) – This maintain the stock of the spermatogonial stem cell in the adult testis blood testis barrier.
+The Ets related molecule (ERM transcription factor) – This maintains the stock of the spermatogonial stem cell in the adult testis blood-testis barrier.

-- 7. Sertoli cell form the tight junction with each other to form blood testis barrier.
-This protect spermatids from the immune system of the male.
+7. Sertoli cell forms the tight junction with each other to form the blood-testis barrier.
+This protects spermatids from the immune system of the male.

 The intercellular adhesion molecules ICAM-1 and soluble ICAM-1 have antagonistic effects on the tight junctions forming the blood-testis barrier.
 ICAM-2 molecules regulate spermatid adhesion on the apical side of the barrier (towards the lumen).
-Due to the tight junction the lumen of sertoli cell is differentiated into two compartment
+Due to the tight junction, the lumen of the Sertoli cell is differentiated into two compartment

-Adluminal compartment this is the lumen where mature sperm are found in basal compartment this is that lumen where spermatogonia cell are found.
-Tight junction make an adluminal compartment an immune-privileged site.
+Adluminal compartment this is the lumen where mature sperm are found in basal compartment this is that lumen where spermatogonia cell is found.
+Tight junction makes an adluminal compartment an immune-privileged site.

 Sertoli cells are required for male sexual development.
 During male development, the gene SRY present on Y chromosome activates SOX9.
 SOX 9 activates fibroblast growth facter9 (FGF9).
-The proliferation and differentiation of sertoli cell is mainly activated by FGF9.
+The proliferation and differentiation of a Sertoli cell are mainly activated by FGF9.
 The absence of FGF9 tends to cause a female to develop.
-Once fully differentiated, the sertoli cell is unable to proliferate.
-Therefore, once spermatogenesis has initiated, no more sertoli cells are created.
+Once fully differentiated, the Sertoli cell is unable to proliferate.
+Therefore, once spermatogenesis has initiated, no more Sertoli cells are created.